BluePixelDev/Unity-Inspector-Attributes/README.md

 2. **Label**

 ## How to add
-To add theese custom attributes into your project you must first download the *Attributes* folder and add it somewhere in your unity project.
+To add these custom attributes into your project you must first download the *Attributes* folder and add it somewhere in your unity project.
 Now you should be able to write [*Atribute name*] to use the attribute.

 ## 1. Divider
 Draws a divider in the inspector window.
 You can aslo specify the height of the divider.